top of page

 “For a people shall dwell in Zion, in Jerusalem; you shall weep no more.
 He will surely be gracious to you at the sound of your cry.
 As soon as he hears it, he answers you.”
 Isaiah 30:19 (ESV)

-A word from Andrew Murray
+A Word From Andrew Murray

 “If there is one thing about which you must be conscientious, it is this—secret conversation with God.
 Your life is hidden with Christ in God.
 Every day you must, in prayer, ask from above and by faith receive what you need for that day.
 Every day, personal communion with the Father and the Lord Jesus must be renewed and strengthened.
 God is our salvation and our strength.
 Christ is our life and our holiness.
 Only in personal fellowship with the living God is our blessedness found.”